VincentWei/minigui-docs/user-manual/MiniGUIUserManualBuildingMiniGUI.md

 a most suitable MiniGUI for your target devices.
 We will also show you how to build MiniGUI core too.

+## Configuration Header File

-A file named `mgconfig.h.in` is located in the root directory of MiniGUI source tree.
+A file named `mgconfig.h.in` is located in the root directory of the source tree of MiniGUI core.
 There are many C language macros listed in the file, but there are all undefined:

 ```cpp
 ...